-- (1) Where the Tribunal has made an order under section 153 that a person is entitled to a licence under a licensing scheme, the operator of the scheme or the original applicant may from time to time apply to the Tribunal to review the order. - (2) Except with the special leave of the Tribunal, an application shall not be made under subsection (1) at a time earlier than- - (a) the end of the period of 12 months from the date of the order, or of the decision on a previous application under this section; or - (b) if the order was made so as to be in force for 15 months or less, or as a result of the decision on a previous application under this section is due to expire within 15 months of that decision, the beginning of the period of 3 months immediately before the expiry date,-whichever occurs first.
+- (1) Where the Tribunal has made an order under section 153 that a person is entitled to a licence under a licensing scheme, the operator of the scheme or the original applicant may from time to time apply to the Tribunal to review the order. - (2) Except with the special leave of the Tribunal, an application shall not be made under subsection (1) at a time earlier than- - (a) the end of the period of 12 months from the date of the order, or of the decision on a previous application under this section; or whichever occurs first.